greg-raven/hdc/_posts/2015-10-23-long-road-to-go.md

 With that said, town spokeswoman Charlene Engeron added that the bridge spanning the Mojave River could be open to traffic in early 2017, even if the widening of Yucca Loma Road isn't concluded at that time.

-“We have some federal funding already assigned (for Yucca Loma Road),” Town Engineer Brad Miller told the Daily Press, “but there are certain avenues we have to go down to get awarded contracts.”
+"We have some federal funding already assigned (for Yucca Loma Road)," Town Engineer Brad Miller told the Daily Press, "but there are certain avenues we have to go down to get awarded contracts."

 The road-widening job was initially planned to be completed around the same time as the bridge itself, but Miller expects the town will advertise the project in December.
 He said the projection now is to commence with construction in either March or April of next year.
 That portion of the overall project will take approximately 10 months.

 Bidding for the road-widening project was originally expected to take place this summer, according to a previous Daily Press report.

-“As with most projects of this size there are small details that will take time,” Miller said, “(but) we're making very good progress.
-It's not a critical issue because we're going to be a little behind schedule (with the bridge).”
+"As with most projects of this size there are small details that will take time," Miller said, "(but) we're making very good progress.
+It's not a critical issue because we're going to be a little behind schedule (with the bridge)."

 The schedule for the completion of the 1,600-foot-long bridge has been pushed it back slightly, according to Miller, but he said it will still be close to the original October completion schedule.